Managed Lanes

 Performance Measurement System

-Performance Measurement System (PeMS) stores and processes traffic data gathered from over 38,000 individual roadway detectors installed throughout the California highway network.
-Users can access real-time traffic condition as well as historical data to assist them to analyze the performance of the highway system.
-Performance measurement for the California Managed Lane Network is available on PeMS under "Facilities & Devices" tab.
+The Performance Measurement System (PeMS) stores and processes traffic data from over 38,000 individual roadway detectors.
+Users can access real-time traffic condition and historical data on the PeMS website under "Facilities & Devices" tab.